-- Have they got a long and good track record of supervising students?
+- Have they got a long and strong track record of supervising students?
 If they are relatively new to supervision, what back-up is there – eg access to a co-supervisor with greater experience?

-- How often would you get to meet – weekly, twice a month?
+- How often would you get to meet?

 - What would their expectations of you be?

 - What arrangements are in place for a second supervisor and how does that work in practice?
 What other support is available – eg postdocs in the lab?